aclai-lab/piton/README.md

 (Other stubs will be add in the future for full support).

-At the moment, only mySQL is tested and supported.
+At the moment, only MySQL is tested and supported.

 ### Migrate Database